jackanderson12/CardioVisible/README.md

 ## Features

-CArdioVisible includes several features that showcase the integration and capabilities of HealthKit and RealityKit:
+CardioVisible includes several features that showcase the integration and capabilities of HealthKit and RealityKit:

 1. **HealthKit Integration**: The app fetches and displays health data, such as heart rate and walking/running distances, from HealthKit.
 It provides an interactive way to visualize your physical activities.